offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

   return sum(res) / len(res)
 ```

-Compared to k-centers, cluster membership_NORM is still decided by the distance to its closest cluster (d in the formula above).
+Compared to k-centers, cluster !!membership!! is still decided by the distance to its closest cluster (d in the formula above).
 It's the placement of centers that's different.

 ```{note}
 There's a version of k-centers / k-means for similarity metrics / distance metrics other than euclidean distance.
 It's called k-medoids but I haven't had a chance to look at it yet and it wasn't covered by the book.